As Long As You've Made It This Far,

 2002

 Travels with Zevon, as a duo this time, to a couple of folk festivals in Alberta.
-Warren’s not feeling too well; leaves Edmonton early to a grim diagnosis a couple of days later.
+Warren’s not feeling too well; he leaves Edmonton early to a grim diagnosis a couple of days later.
 For devotees of David Letterman: MC wishes to state for the record that he did NOT insist that it was “just stress”, nor did he ever apply to medical school, but admits asking WZ if he ever watched “The Sopranos”.

 2003